Natural Baby Life logo (480 x 130)

-Parents can go through hundreds or thousands of baby wipes during the first few years and but if you are worried that baby wipes will expire or go bad then you might be afraid to stock up on this incredibly necessary item.
-So do baby wipes expire?
+Parents can go through hundreds or thousands of baby wipes during the first few years of their baby’s life.
+If you’re worried that baby wipes will expire or go bad then you might be afraid to stock up on this incredibly necessary item.
+As a parent, you’ve probably wondered do baby wipes expire?

-We emailed 9 baby wipe manufacturers and most recommend using unopened wipes within 2-3 years of purchase and opened wipes within 2-4 weeks after opening.
+Most manufacturers recommend using unopened wipes within 2-3 years of purchase and opened wipes within 2-4 weeks after opening.
 Baby wipes can become less effective if they dry out, mold accumulates, or the wipe solution breaks down.
 Parents can make baby wipes last longer by storing them in a cool, dry place.

 Keep reading to learn more about what makes baby wipes go bad in the first place along with the policy from many popular brands.